CodeYourFuture/JavaScript-Core-3-Homework/week-3/Homework/mandatory/1-practice/2-code-reading.md

 ```

 What will be the output of this code.
 Explain your answer in 50 words or less.
+10, undefined
+x gets assigned 10 and is then consoled from within the function which is called on line 32. y is defined as y inside the function so the y which is console logged is not defined within the global scope so is undefined.

 ## Question 3